 Department of Business Assistance

-The Department of Business Assistance serves businesses of all shapes, sizes and locations that have interested in doing business with or in Texas.
-This team is responsible for strengthening the competitiveness of Texas’ industries by promoting international trade, small business advocacy, entrepreneurial support, as well as business retention and expansion.
-This department also houses the State of Texas Mexico Office, which seeks to help Mexican companies enter the Texas market or aid Texas companies looking to do business with or in Mexico.
-Furthermore, also within this area is the Office of Small Business Assistance, which serves as the principle advocate for small business owners in Texas.
-This group provides assistance related to establishing, operating or expanding small, midsized, women-owned, minority-owned, disability-owned, or veteran-owned businesses.
+The Department of Business Assistance serves domestic and international businesses of all sizes, interested in doing business in Texas.
+The team is responsible for strengthening the competitiveness of Texas’ industries by promoting international business and trade, small business advocacy, entrepreneurial support, as well as industry engagement, and assisting with permitting, licensing and regulatory compliance.
+The department also houses the State of Texas Mexico Office, which seeks to help Mexican companies enter the Texas market or aid Texas companies looking to do business in Mexico, and the Office of Aerospace and Aviation, which aims to promote and grow the aerospace and aviation industry in Texas.

 Office of Economic Development Finance